 5.1.5.
-Output Voltage Range Toggle Switches (A1-S1)♦
+Output Voltage Range Toggle Switches (A1-S1) ♦

-With these switches in the OFF position, the control sense voltage is disconnected and the control pilot lamp is not illuminated.
-In this position automatic correction for voltage changes will not take place and any change in input voltage will be reflected in output voltage.
-The switch should be placed in either the "208" or "240" position to energize the control assembly sense voltage and allow automatic correction of voltage changes.
+With these switches in the OFF position, the control sense voltage for that phase is disconnected and the control pilot lamp is not illuminated.
+In this position automatic correction for voltage changes on that phase will not take place and any change in input voltage will be reflected in output voltage.
+The switches (one for each phase) should be placed in the "208Y/120" position to energize the control assembly sense voltage and allow automatic correction of voltage changes.

 5.1.6.
-Output Voltage Potentiometers +
+Output Voltage Potentiometers ◆

-This potentiometer sets the line to line output voltages.
-The adjustment range is approximately $\pm$ 10% of selected nominal output voltage.
+These potentiometers set the line to neutral output voltages, one for each phase.
+The adjustment range is approximately $\pm 10\%$ of selected nominal output voltage.

 5.1.7.
-Sensitivity Potentiometers +
+Sensitivity Potentiometers ◆

-This potentiometer adjusts the voltage regulator's output accuracy and therefore sets how much the output voltage will change before the unit will correct.
+These potentiometers adjust the voltage regulator's output accuracy and therefore set how much the output voltage will change before the unit will correct.
+There is a SENSITIVITY potentiometer for each sensed phase.